jhsu802701/rails_from_scratch_rails5/09-04-users_login.md

 ```
 * Enter the command "test1".
 Four of the tests pass, but the other three still fail because of missing text on the home page.
 * In your web browser, go to the URL http://localhost:3000/users/sign_in (replacing the "localhost" and "3000" if necessary).
 Now the desired user login form appears, and you can log in as one of the seeded users.
-* When you visit your app as a logged-in user, you'll still see the "Sign up now!" button on the home page.
-Clicking on that button will simply give you a message telling you that you are already signed in.
-However, you still need to remove this button, because it looks bad to provide options that are not actually viable.
-(You'll get to this later.)

 ### Home Page
 * Replace the contents of the file app/views/static_pages/home.html.erb with the following: